7 iconic photo spots in Lisbon you shouldn't miss during your next trip

-Lisabon is a unique town when it comes to photo spots.
-I spent two full days in Lisbon and one day on a day excursion to Cape Roca and Cascais.
-To make sure you don’t miss anything, I’ve compiled a list of the best photo spots in Lisbon and nearby.
+Lisbon is a unique town for photographers with many different types of photo spots.
+I spent two full days in Lisbon, Portugal, and one day on an excursion.
+In this blog post I’ve compiled a list of the best photo spots I discovered in Lisbon and during a day excursion.

 Table of Contents